Soviet Rifle Division

 Artillery Regiment x 0-1

-It is unimportant if the infantry battalion is shown with six individual bases or two stands each with two or three strength points.
+It is unimportant if the infantry battalion is shown with six individual bases or two stands each with two or three strength points at the divisional scale game.
 The size of the stands is not important either, within reason.
 It is helpful to show specialist units that you might want to disperse, as single strength point bases or markers, such as recce and engineers.

 The miniatures on this page are from the collections of the Author and Phil Steele (his are the nicely painted ones)